Failure of Transmission Line Insulators

 Table 1: Annual Puncture Rate of AC Porcelain Cap & Pin Insulators

-The failure rates presented in Table 1 are based on number of insulators found defective during line inspection and can be used to assess the quality of specific types of porcelain cap & pin insulators.
+The failure rates presented in Table 1 are based on the numbers of insulators found defective during line inspection and can be used to assess the quality of specific types of porcelain cap & pin insulators.
 Such high rates confirm that these insulators (which are no longer manufactured) were of questionable quality.

 Table 2: Typical Annual Failure Rate of Toughened Glass Insulators Installed on 735 kV AC Lines